 Statement

-Coming from a background in design and film, I approach each painting the way I would shoot a scene.
-I think in terms of plot, set, lighting, wardrobe, and cast.
-Each work is a moment frozen—like a compelling film still—inviting the viewer in and hinting at a larger narrative, one they complete for themselves.
-I’m drawn to scenes that feel cinematic: beautiful, mysterious, or cool on the surface, but layered with deeper, sometimes unexpected meaning.
-My work often combines contemporary themes with a classical painting style, creating a subtle tension between past and present.
-Influences range from classical painters like Velázquez and Sargent to modern voices such as Tiina Heiska, Joseph Yaeger, and Roxy Peroxyde.
-I also draw inspiration from filmmaking, advertising, and the language of cinematography—all of which shape how I frame and build each image.
+Ideally, each work is like a compelling film still— inviting the viewer in and hinting at a larger narrative, one they complete for themselves.
+I’m drawn to scenes that feel cinematic, beautiful or mysterious on the surface, but are layered with deeper, sometimes unexpected meaning.
+Stories that seem inevitable or predestined, like a ritual or moment of revelation.
+My influences range from classical painters like Velázquez and Sargent to modern voices such as Tiina Heiska, Joseph Yaeger and Hana Choi.
+I also pull inspiration from film, advertising, and cinematography, all of which shape my process.

 The White Room Gallery, East Hampton, NY